Current lifestyle trends can have an extremely negative impact on both male and female fertility, or even become a cause of infertility.

 Overweight or obesity interfere affect the hormonal and metabolic mechanisms of females, and subsequently the menstrual cycle.
 This can lead to ovulation irregularities or even failure to release an egg monthly.

-Obviously, a pregnancy is possible only if ovulation occurs.
+Obviously, pregnancy is possible only if ovulation occurs.
 So, in case this happens, the female would be diagnosed with infertility of endocrine nature.

 The pregnancy chances in women with overweight (BMI>25) or obesity can be reduced by half, whether you are trying to conceive naturally or using fertility treatments.
 Moreover, the miscarriage rate is higher in these women.